oarepo/vue-query-synchronizer/README.md

 defines how the value from URL is converted to model and vice versa.
 Datatypes are pluggable, see ``Datatype`` section later in the readme for details.

-If ``default`` is set and a value is not present in the URL, the model is set to this value.
+If ``defaultValue`` is set and a value is not present in the URL, the model is set to this value.
 URL is not changed.
 When a default value is programmatically set on the parameter (for example, user enters it in input), the parameter is removed from the url.

+**Note:** This means that if you change the default value of a parameter during the lifetime of your application, user's bookmarks will start behaving differently as your code will receive the new default values, not the ones used when user bookmarked the page.

 #### ``extraParams``